k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 Examples:

-- The user wishes to extract entities from Production and save them in the TDM data store (Fabric) for later use.
+- The user wishes to extract entities from Production and save them in the TDM Data store (Fabric) for later use.
 The user needs to select the Source component: